LiaScript/CodeRunner-Elixir/README.md

     2. Create the project: `heroku create [app_name]`
 3. Login to Heroku container: `sudo heroku container:login` (It's important that you have docker installed before executing this command.)
 4. Build the docker container and upload it to heroku: `sudo heroku container:push web -a app_name`
-5. Release the docker container: `sudo docker container:realease web -a app_name`
+5. Release the docker container: `sudo docker container:release web -a app_name`

 Your project url is now `app_name.herokuapp.com`.
 (Or the auto-generated one when you haven't supplied an app name.)